cambriz902/KofileAPI/README.md

 **solution**
 This challenge was pretty straight forward.

-  1. Read orders from a json file and parse the information to assess the data for each order to be processed.
+  1. Read orders from a json file and parse the information to access the data for each order to be processed.
-  2. Read a fees json file and parse information to access correct fees and distribution data for current order.
+  2. Read a fees json file and parse information to access correct fees and distribution data for order and item type.
   3. Get the total price with the fees data the same way we got it for part 1(function should be extra and re-used).
   4. Use destribution data and total price of an item to calculate the amount of money going into each fund and into the 'other' fund.